$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Proof of

-Recall from the sketch of the proof of Theorem~\ref{thm:lqoH2OptInterpolationCons} that $\Syshat$ is any order-$r$, asymptotically stable \LQO{} system defined according to~\cref{eq:lqoSysRed} such that $\Syshat$ exists in a local neighborhood about $\Sysred$ and is not a locally-optimal $\CH_2$ approximation of $\Sys$.
+\allowdisplaybreaks Recall from the sketch of the proof of~\Cref{thm:lqoH2OptInterpolationCons} that $\Syshat$ is any order-$r$, asymptotically stable \LQO{} system defined according to~\cref{eq:lqoSysRed} such that $\Syshat$ exists in a local neighborhood about $\Sysred$ and is not a locally-optimal $\CH_2$ approximation of $\Sys$.
 This leads to the inequality

 Henceforth, we drop the matrix dimensions when invoking the Hardy space norms and inner products of the transfer functions~\cref{eq:lqoTfs} since they will be clear from context.
 Take $\varepsilon>0$ to be arbitrarily specified, and $\bxi$ to be an arbitrary unit vector in $\Cp$ or $\Cm$, depending on the setting.
 We will prove each set of interpolation conditions in~\cref{eq:H2OptConds} by choosing $\BGonehat$ and $\BGtwohat$ to differ from the $\CH_2$-optimal transfer functions $\BGonered$ and $\BGtwored$ by carefully chosen $\varepsilon$-perturbations of the poles and residue directions~\cref{eq:resComponents} of the optimal transfer functions.
-Because the state-space matrices in~\cref{eq:lqoSys} and~\cref{eq:lqoSysRed} are assumed real, we take for granted that $\BGonebar(s)=\BG_1(s)$ and $\BGtwobar(s_1,s_2)=\BG_2(s_1,s_2)$ for all $s,s_1,s_2\in\C$ (and likewise for the transfer functions of~\cref{eq:lqoSysRed}) when invoking Theorem~\ref{thm:H2PoleRes}, where $\BGonebar(s)$ and $\BGtwobar(s_1,s_2)$ are defined according to~\cref{eq:conjTf}.
+Because the state-space matrices in~\cref{eq:lqoSys} and~\cref{eq:lqoSysRed} are assumed real, we take for granted that $\BGonebar(s)=\BG_1(s)$ and $\BGtwobar(s_1,s_2)=\BG_2(s_1,s_2)$ for all $s,s_1,s_2\in\C$ (and likewise for the transfer functions of~\cref{eq:lqoSysRed}) when invoking~\Cref{thm:H2PoleRes}, where $\BGonebar(s)$ and $\BGtwobar(s_1,s_2)$ are defined according to~\cref{eq:conjTf}.

-We first deal with the right-tangential interpolation conditions in~\cref{eq:H1RightCon} and \cref{eq:H2RightCon}.
 Because the conditions in~\cref{eq:H1RightCon} relate to the purely linear output, their derivation follows similarly to that of~\cite[Thm.~5.1.1]{AntBG20} for deriving the linear $\CH_2$-optimality conditions.
 For the sake of contradiction assume that the $(j,k)$-th interpolation condition in~\cref{eq:H2RightCon} does not hold.
-Define $\Syshat$ to be the system obtained by perturbing the $(j,k)$-th residue direction $\Bm_{j,k}$ of $\BGtwored$ by $-\varepsilon e^{\imunit\theta}\bxi$ for $\theta\in\C$ that is to be defined.
+Define $\Syshat$ to be the system obtained by perturbing the $(j,k)$-th residue direction $\Bmred_{j,k}$ of $\BGtwored$ by $-\varepsilon e^{\imunit\theta}\bxi$ for $\theta\in\C$ that is to-be-defined.
 In other words, the transfer functions of $\Syshat$ are defined as

 where we choose $\theta\in\C$ to be